-5.29 To strengthen the employment support for vulnerable youths, LD in July 2010 launched a special employment project, "Action S5", targeting young people aged 15 to 24 with acute employment difficulties.
-Under this project, non-governmental organisations are commissioned to nominate vulnerable youths and provide on-the-job training opportunities to them for 12 months.
-Through intensive and customised training and employment support, the project aims at nurturing the work knowledge and skills of participants for their personal and career development.
-A total of 336 trainees were enrolled in the first three phases of the project.
-LD launched the fourth phase in 2014 and a total of 93 trainees started on-the-job training in May.
+5.32 To strengthen the employment support for vulnerable youths, LD in July 2010 launched a special employment project, "Action S5", targeting young people aged 15 to 24 with acute employment difficulties.
+Under this project, non-governmental organisations (NGOs) were commissioned to nominate vulnerable youths and provide on-the-job training opportunities to them for 12 months.
+Through intensive and customised training and employment support, the project aimed at nurturing the work knowledge and skills of participants to improve their employability.
+The project was implemented in five phases with the last one ended in 2016.
+Altogether, a total of 466 trainees participated in on-the-job training under the project.